 Mah Jongg Tuesdays 9 a.m.

-Open Crafting Mondays 6 p.m. - 7 p.m.
+Open Crafting Thursdays 6 p.m. - 7 p.m.

 Organ/Keyboarding Tuesdays 12:30 p.m.
+A gathering space to enhance the quality of life for young and old by promoting involvement, fellowship and support.